Keano Kini

-Keano Kini (/kiːni/) (born 14 April 2004) is a professional rugby league footballer who plays for the Gold Coast Titans as a or in the National Rugby League.
+Keano Kini (/kiːni/) (born 14 April 2004) is a professional rugby league footballer who plays for the Gold Coast Titans as a or in the National Rugby League and for New Zealand at international level.

 Background

 Kini was born in Auckland, New Zealand and is of Māori, English and Samoan descent.
 His family relocated to the Gold Coast where Kini attended Palm Beach Currumbin State High School.
 Kini was a Northcote Tigers junior.

 Playing career

-In 2020, Kini was signed by the Gold Coast Titans after being spotted playing touch football in Auckland.
+In 2020, Kini was signed by the Gold Coast Titans after being spotted playing oz tag football in Auckland.
 In 2021 and 2022, Kini played for the Titans' Queensland Cup feeder side, the Burleigh Bears.
 In 2023, despite still being on a development contract, Kini was elevated to the Gold Coast Titans first grade side.

 Kini made his first grade debut from the bench in his side's 26–24 victory over the Parramatta Eels at Lang Park in round 10 of the 2023 NRL season.
 The fullbacks good form also continued for Burleigh where he won the Duncan Hall medal for man of the match in the 2023 Queensland Cup grand final despite playing on the losing side.

 Kini scored his first NRL try in his sides Magic Round (NRL) match against the Newcastle Knights in round 11 of the 2024 NRL season.
-In round 16, Kini scored two tries for the Gold Coast in their 66-6 victory over the New Zealand Warriors.
+In round 16, Kini scored two tries for the Gold Coast in their 66–6 victory over the New Zealand Warriors.

-Kini played 16 games for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.
+Kini played 16 games for the Gold Coast in the 2024 NRL season and won the Paul Broughton medal as the clubs best player as the Titans finished 14th on the table.